encryption4all/postguard/irmaseal-wasm-bindings/README.md

 //  },
 // }

+// The disclosed values have to match with the values used for encryption.
+// Note that we do not include a timestamp here.
+// Since the personalData credential is singleton, we just ask the value and decryption will
-// Guess the values of each of attribute right (note: we do no include the timestamp here). const keyRequest = {
+// fail in the next step if it is not "John". const keyRequest = {
   con: [
     { t: "pbdf.sidn-pbdf.email.email", v: "john.doe@xample.com" },
-    { t: "pbdf.gemeente.personalData.fullname", v: "John" },
+    { t: "pbdf.gemeente.personalData.fullname" },
   ],
 };